 Preble County man accused of having child sexual assault material indicted

-May 9—A 53-year-old Preble County man indicted Monday is accused of having child sexual assault material.
+May 10—A 53-year-old Preble County man indicted Monday is accused of having child sexual assault material.

-Ernest R. Hatmaker Jr., is scheduled to be arraigned Friday in Preble County Common Pleas Court for five counts of pandering obscenity involving a minor and one count of illegal use of a minor in nudity-oriented material.
+Ernest R. Hatmaker Jr., was arraigned Friday in Preble County Common Pleas Court for five counts of pandering obscenity involving a minor and one count of illegal use of a minor in nudity-oriented material.

 The Preble County Sheriff's Office opened an investigation after receiving notification in February 2022 from the Internet Crimes Against Children Task Force regarding the sharing of potential child sexual assault material via an app, Sheriff Mike Simpson announced Thursday.